pedm/Dynare-Likelihood-Penalty/README.md

 This code allows Dynare to penalize contemporaneous cross-correlation in the shocks.
-It's very much a work in progress.

 Code: